top of page

 Dayna Genio (she/her)

-Born and raised in the Truckee Meadows, Dayna studied International Business Marketing at the University of Nevada, Reno.
-After graduating in 2021, she spent 2 months in India pursuing her passion by studying yoga and becoming a certified instructor.
-Now, Dayna is excited to join the Truckee Meadows Parks Foundation promoting one of her favorite things, the outdoors!
+Born and raised in the Truckee Meadows, Dayna studied International Business Marketing at the University of Nevada, Reno, and is currently pursuing a Masters in Social Work!
+Previously holding a role in communications, Dayna is excited to join the Truckee Meadows Parks Foundation for another AmeriCorps term now as the Youth Programs Coordinator.
 In her free time, Dayna can be found practicing yoga, exploring the world around her, or cozying up in her hammock with a good book.

 claire.JPG